Chris Atkin: Senior career

-Swinton (2014-17)
+Swinton Lions (2014–17)

-Between 2014 and 2017, he played for Swinton on a part-time basis under Head Coach, John Duffy.
+Between 2014 and 2017, he played for Swinton on a part-time basis under head coach John Duffy.
 Atkin was the hero in the Swinton's 2015 play-off semi-final victory over the York City Knights, slotting over the match-winning drop-goal in golden-point extra-time, to secure their spot in the 2015 play-off final.
 Once again, Atkin's impressive performance in the 2015 play-off final against the Keighley Cougars proved to be the difference at the final whistle.
-Swinton gained promotion to the Championship with a thrilling 29-28 victory over Keighley, with Atkin scoring a try and kicking over a drop-goal, which proved to be the deciding factor come the end of the match.
+Swinton gained promotion to the Championship with a thrilling 29–28 victory over Keighley, with Atkin scoring a try and kicking over a drop-goal, which proved to be the deciding factor come the end of the match.

-Hull Kingston Rovers (2017 - 2019)
+Hull Kingston Rovers (2017–19)

 Atkin was originally slated to join Hull Kingston Rovers in the 2018 season, but due to financial difficulties at Swinton, Hull Kingston Rovers agreed to pay the Swinton club a five-figure transfer fee to secure Atkin's services with immediate effect during the dying stages of the 2017 season.
 On 23 July 2017, Atkin made his Hull Kingston Rovers début against Halifax, in a 28-6 Championship league defeat.

-Atkin was part of the Hull Kingston Rovers side that won promotion back to the Super League, at the first time of asking following relegation the season prior.
+Atkin was part of the Hull Kingston Rovers side that won promotion back to the Super League at the first time of asking following relegation the season prior.

-Following an impressive start to his Hull Kingston Rovers career in the latter-stages of the 2017 Championship season, Atkin was quickly handed his Super League bow in round two against Leeds in 2018, where he won the Sky Sports' 'Man-of-the-Match' Award.

-Atkin scored his first try for Hull Kingston Rovers on 2 April 2018, in a 44-6 Super League defeat against Wigan at the DW Stadium.
+Following an impressive start to his Hull Kingston Rovers career in the latter-stages of the 2017 Championship season, Atkin was quickly handed his Super League bow in round two against Leeds in 2018, where he won the Sky Sports 'Man-of-the-Match' Award.
+Atkin scored his first try for Hull Kingston Rovers on 2 April 2018, in a 44–6 Super League defeat against Wigan at the DW Stadium.

-Salford (2020 - 2025)
+Salford Red Devils (2020–25)

-In round 10 of the 2021 Super League season, Atkin kicked the winning field goal for Salford in their 9-8 victory over Huddersfield.
+In round 10 of the 2021 Super League season, Atkin kicked the winning field goal for Salford in their 9–8 victory over Huddersfield.

 In the 2022 Super League season, Atkin played 20 games for Salford including their semi-final loss against St Helens.

-In the 2023 Super League season, Atkins played 27 games for Salford as the club finished 7th on the table and missed the playoffs.
+In the 2023 Super League season, Atkin played 27 games for Salford as the club finished 7th on the table and missed the playoffs.